Did you know there are approximately 73,000 species of trees in the world? It was only in February 2022 that scientists calculated this number.

 Need help identifying the trees in your private native forest?

 We are here to help.
-With over 60 years of experience in private forest management, we know a thing or two about the trees you’ll find on your property.
+With several decades of experience in private forest management, we know a thing or two about the trees you’ll find on your property.
 We can help you identify your tree types, health, and forestry potential as part of our no-obligation-free forest assessment.

 We’d love to hear from you.